Employee Burnout: What It Is and What to Do About It

 - Poor performance

-On the other hand, those who lack these kinds of relationships have only an 8 percent chance of being highly engaged.
+On the other hand, those who lack these kinds of relationships have only an eight percent chance of being highly engaged.

 Humans are social creatures, and meaningful social interaction is an integral part of each day.
-To have a thriving day, individuals need six hours of social time.
-With no social time, an individual has 50/50 chance of having a good day or a bad day; each hour of social interaction increases the chances of having a good day.
-Consider that six hours for a moment.
-The average employee spends about eight hours of her day at work.
-If she doesn’t have any friends at the office, then it’s likely her social time is limited to a few hours each day before or after work.
-That may mean she’s experiencing bad day after bad day.
-And that’s dangerously close to the burnout cycle.
+Research has shown that to have a thriving day, individuals need six hours of social time.
+With no social time, an individual is equally likely to report having a bad day as having a good day; each hour of social interaction increases the chances of having a good day.

 - Withdrawal from coworkers